rainrock/OpenMask3D/README.md

     find_similar_points(clip_vector: clip_feature, threshold: float) -> similarity mask: This function takes a CLIP vector and returns a mask value from 0 to 1. large value indicates the point CLIP is close to the text CLIP.

-Functions to be Implemented by `@Ying`

-    render_points_with_color(points: List[point], color: Color) -> None: This function takes the points obtained from the find_similar_points function (Function 3) and renders them with a distinctive color.
-The rendered points are saved to a new PCD file.

-    modify_callback_function() -> None: This function modifies the callback function to reload the scene from the new PCD file.

-    update_point_color(points: List[point], color: Color) -> None: This function changes the color of specific points directly and updates only the color information.